nf-core/website/src/content/docs/contributing/components/meta_map.md

 ---
-title: meta map and ext properties
+title: meta map
-subtitle: What are the meta map and ext properties in nf-core components?
+subtitle: What are the meta map in nf-core components?
 ---

 In nf-core DSL2 pipelines, to add sample-specific information and metadata that is carried throughout the pipeline, we use a meta variable.
 This avoids the need to create separate channels for each new characteristic.